- About Extension

 Formerly called the Master Food Preserver Program, OSU changed the name and format to Family Food Education Program, which now emphasizes general nutrition and food safety as well as food preservation.

-Volunteers completing the program are expected to “return” 30 hours of volunteer service to the community, sharing their new skills and information with others.
-Besides staffing farmers' market booths, they also help test pressure canner dial gauges, answer consumer phone calls, teach canning classes, and speak to interested groups.
+Volunteers completing the program are expected to “return” 48 hours of volunteer service to the community, sharing their new skills and information with others.
+Besides staffing farmers' market booths, they also teach food preservation classes, work with Oregon Food Banks to increase health and safety, and deliver programing to the Clackamas County communities.

 Visit the University of Georgia website for more food preservation information and recipes.